 Be aware of the following items that are supposed to be addressed during dealer pre-delivery…

-Wheels are shipped to the Mazda factory with the tires already installed and are inflated to the maximum rated pressure, which is 51 psi.
-This helps the tire sealing surface to mate with the wheel rim properly and it helps keep the tire true (minimize “flat spotting”), especially as the cars are chained down to the decks for the long boat ride overseas.
+Wheels are shipped to the Mazda factory with the tires already installed and inflated to the maximum rated pressure, which is 51 psi, so that:

 The dealer is supposed to deflate the pressure to around 29 psi as part of their pre-delivery tasks, and customers going for test rides hopefully aren’t driving vehicles that still have 51 psi in the tires, as this will have a very negative effect on the expected ride quality.